pingcap/docs-cn/system-variables.md

 - This variable is used to set whether the optimizer executes the optimization operation of pushing down the aggregate function to the position before Join, Projection, and UnionAll.
 - When the aggregate operation is slow in query, you can set the variable value to ON.

+### tidb_opt_limit_push_down_threshold

+- Scope: SESSION | GLOBAL
+- Default value: `100`
+- Range: `[0, 2147483647]`
+- This variable is used to set the threshold that determines whether to push the Limit or TopN operator down to TiKV.
+- If the value of the Limit or TopN operator is smaller than or equal to this threshold, these operators are forcibly pushed down to TiKV.
+This variable resolves the issue that the Limit or TopN operator cannot be pushed down to TiKV partly due to wrong estimation.

+### tidb_opt_enable_correlation_adjustment

+- Scope: SESSION | GLOBAL
+- Default value:  `ON`
+- This variable is used to control whether the optimizer estimates the number of rows based on column order correlation

 ### tidb_opt_correlation_exp_factor

 - Scope: SESSION | GLOBAL